Teaching Kids to Brush

 Technique is crucial when it comes to preventing dental decay.
 Teach your kids to brush twice a day and to spend at least two minutes gently brushing their teeth.
 Talk with your children about working in circular motions and sweeping away grime that may have accumulated near the gum line.

 Once kids are in the habit of brushing and flossing their teeth, it becomes much easier to get them to do it twice a day.
-Consider offering your children challenges centered around brushing and flossing, and giving them a small reward as an incentive to take care of their smiles.
+Consider offering your children challenges centered around brushing and flossing.
+You can also give them a small reward as an incentive to take care of their smiles.

-For more information about teaching your kids proper oral hygiene, make an appointment with the Children's Dental Center, one of the best pediatric dental centers in Indianapolis.
+For more information about teaching your kids proper oral hygiene, make an appointment with the Children's Dental Center, one of the best pediatric dentists in Indianapolis and Fishers.